-Last week when I wrote my Explorations post, I promised a blog post to more fully explain the reasons I want to give up sugar and my difficulties with doing so.
+Last week I promised a blog post to more fully explain the reasons I want to give up sugar and my difficulties with doing so.
 This is that post.
 But before I start it might be worth updating how my first week has gone.

 The answer is not so well.
 Awful, in fact.